-As reported last year, the Department completed an asset management and planning study funded in part through a grant from the New Hampshire Department of Environmental Services (NHDES) which encompassed expanding the water system inventory; organizing and incorporating the water system geographic system (GIS) data and the Town's existing GIS data into a web-based GIS; updating the water distribution model; and, prioritizing water main improvement projects and a capital spending plan.
-This year the Department is beginning the first major project by replacing almost 3 miles of aging water main on Main Street and Mountain Road.
+As previously reported, the Department completed an asset management and planning study funded in part through a grant from the New Hampshire Department of Environmental Services (NHDES) which encompassed expanding the water system inventory; organizing and incorporating the water system geographic system (GIS) data and the Town's existing GIS data into a web-based GIS; updating the water distribution model; and, prioritizing water main improvement projects and a capital spending plan.
+Last year the Department undertook the first major project by replacing aging water main on Main Street, Mountain Road and Cross Street in addition to improvements to the Prospect Street pump station.

-While the asset management and planning study will be critical in helping to achieve water conservation goals, other efforts include the Cross Connection and Backflow Testing Program which tested all 107 backflow prevention devices twice per year at 54 local businesses, schools and municipal buildings in 2015.
+While the asset management and planning study will be critical in helping to achieve water conservation goals, other efforts include the Cross Connection and Backflow Testing Program which tested all 107 backflow prevention devices twice per year at 58 local businesses, schools and municipal buildings in 2016.